BatteryDataAlliance/pymacnet/README.md

 # pymacnet

-`pymacnet` is a Python module that provides a channel level interface for communication and control of [Maccor cyclers](http://www.maccor.com/) via MacNet.
+`pymacnet` is a Python module that provides cycler and channel level interfaces for communication and control of [Maccor cyclers](http://www.maccor.com/) via MacNet.
 MacNet is an interface provided by Maccor that allows for controlling their cyclers via UDP/IP and TCP/IP. `pymacnet` provides a hassle-free way to utilize MacNet with a simple python class.

 ## Overview